solidi/writing/22-what-is-an-engineering-manager-anyway.md

 **Managers and leaders are different!** Managers shepherd who does what by when.
 Leaders show the here to there and can articulate the *why*.
 The best strive to do both.

 **Management is not a promotion.
 It's an orthogonal discipline.** Managing is different from engineering.
 Their [toolchain](https://resilient-management.com/) is mentoring, coaching, feedback, and sponsorship wrapped in initiatives.
-These tools take a lifetime to master and is an art between people and technology.
+These tools take a lifetime to master – an art orchestrating people and technology.

 **Managers ruthlessly delegate.** EMs entrust with painting the picture of done.
 They discuss the mission, *the why*, and give guidance.
 Managers leave the *how* to the [leads](https://dev.to/solidi/what-is-a-tech-lead-anyway-483p) and teams so they can scale.